No Kill Equation

-Two decades ago, the concept of a No Kill community was little more than a dream.
+Two decades ago, a No Kill community was little more than a dream.
 Today, it is a reality in many cities and counties nationwide and the numbers continue to grow.
-And the first step is a decision, a commitment to reject the kill-oriented failures of the past.
+And the first step is a decision by a shelter’s leadership: a commitment to reject kill-oriented ways of doing business, to replace a regressive, anachronistic 19th century model of failure with 21st century innovations by implementing the No Kill Equation.
 No Kill starts as an act of will.
-The next step involves putting in place the infrastructure to save lives.

 Animals enter shelters for a variety of reasons and with a variety of needs, but for over 100 years, the “solution” has been the same: adopt a few and kill the rest.
 The No Kill Equation provides a humane, life-affirming means of responding to every type of animal entering a shelter, and every type of need those animals might have.
 Some animals entering shelters are community cats.
 At traditional shelters, they are killed, but at a No Kill shelter, they are sterilized and released back to their habitats.
 Some animals entering shelters are motherless puppies and kittens.
 At traditional shelters, these animals are killed as well.
 At a No Kill shelter, they are sent into a foster home to provide around-the-clock care until they are eating on their own and old enough to be adopted.
 Some animals have medical or behavior issues.
 At a traditional shelter, they are killed.
 At a No Kill shelter, they are provided with rehabilitative care and then adopted.
 Whatever the situation, the No Kill Equation provides a lifesaving alternative that replaces killing.

 The mandatory programs and services are:

 - Community Cat/Dog Sterilization: Community sterilization, including return to field, programs humanely reduce impounds and killing.

 - High-Volume, Low-Cost Sterilization: No- and low-cost, high-volume sterilization reduces the number of animals entering the shelter system , allowing more resources to be allocated toward saving lives.